-(1) Projections are as of May 16, 2011.

-(2) Historical figures, which are derived from the accounting records used to prepare the statements of cash flows contained in the annual financial statements, and projected figures are shown on a cash basis.
-Interest earned in escrow accounts for economically defeased debt is not included.

-(3) Includes \$125 million and \$150 million of cash financed capital construction in Fiscal Years 2012 and 2013, respectively.

-(4) Includes interest on Commercial Paper Notes and reflects offset of carryforward revenues and subsidies provided by the New York State Environmental Facilities Corporation.

-(5) Actual rate increase.
+- (1) Projections are as of May 4, 2012. - (2) Historical figures, which are derived from the accounting records used to prepare the statements of cash flows contained in the annual financial statements, and projected figures are shown on a cash basis.
+Interest earned in escrow accounts for economically defeased debt is not included. - (3) Includes \$150 million of cash financed capital construction in Fiscal Year 2013. - (4) Includes interest on Commercial Paper Notes and reflects offset of carryforward revenues and subsidies provided by the New York State Environmental Facilities Corporation. - (5) Actual rate increase.